How#

 Calculate the definite integral of an expression.#

-We can calculate the definite integral of an expression using sympy.integrate.
-The first argument is an expression but instead of passing a variable as the second argument we pass a tuple with the variable and the upper and lower bounds of integration.
+You can calculate the definite integral of an expression using sympy.integrate.
+The first argument is an expression but instead of passing a variable as the second argument you pass a tuple with the variable as well as the upper and lower bounds of integration.

 sympy.integrate(expression, (variable, lower_bound, upper_bound))